South Swedish highlands: Climate and weather events

 The climate of the western parts of the highlands is more humid than on the east.
 This is due to orographic precipitation caused by southwestern wind forcing moist air over the highlands.
 Lake Sommen in the northeastern part of the highlands has relatively low humidity and low precipitation.
 Ljungby in the southwestern parts of the highlands holds the monthly precipitation record for Småland with 347 mm in August 1945.
 The South Swedish highlands has the records for the coldest and hottest temperatures in Götaland.
-The cold record is -38.5 °C on January 16 1918 in Lommaryd, while the hot record is 38 °C on June 29, 1947 in Målilla.
+The cold record is −38.5 °C on 16 January 1918 in Lommaryd, while the hot record is 38 °C on 29 June 1947 in Målilla.

 Temperatures on Tomtabacken, are lower all year round than those of the surrounding area.

 In January the mean daily temperature on the summit falls to around -5°C, which is similar to the temperature in Dalsland or Uppland, both of which are significantly further north.
-In July the mean daily temperature only reaches around 14°C, comparable with Jokkmokk on the Arctic circle.
+In July the mean daily temperature only reaches around 14°C, comparable with Jokkmokk on the Arctic Circle.
 The annual mean daily temperature is below 5°C, comparable to Östersund, 750 km further north.
 Although snowfall usually occurs from late October to early May, in the nearby village of Spinkabo measurable snowfall was observed on 30 September 1995 (12 cm) and 14 June 1982 (7 cm).
-Since only three months have an mean daily temperature exceeding 10°C, the climate qualifies as subarctic.
+Since only three months have a mean daily temperature exceeding 10°C, the climate qualifies as subarctic.

-Winter is often the longest season, in higher elevations lasting from mid November until end of March.
-Galtåsen located far from the coast and on an altitude 360 m.a.s.l. averaging meteorological winter from November 14th until April 2nd.
-Summer lasts from June 2nd ending on September 3rd.
+Winter is often the longest season, in higher elevations lasting from mid-November until end of March.
+Galtåsen located far from the coast and on an altitude 360 m.a.s.l. averaging meteorological winter from 14 November until 2 April.
+Summer lasts from 2 June to 3 September.

 The South Swedish highlands are less exposed to storms than the southern and western coasts of Sweden, yet storms can still be very destructive.
 The 2005 Cyclone Gudrun was particularly strong, causing much damage to forests in the southwestern part of the highlands.
 Spruces were particularly hit by Gudrun, while other trees with a more steady root system fared better.
 Damage was exacerbated by the planting of spruces and practice of clearcutting, which left many trees exposed to the wind.
 Gudrun also caused blackouts and disabled telecommunications infrastructure through the highlands.